Dental Implant Bridge Procedure Q&A

 Your second appointment occurs after your bridge has been completed.
 It can take up to two weeks for the restoration to be completed, so a temporary restoration is set into place to protect your teeth and your oral health while you wait.
 We check your final bridge to ensure that it fits properly, looks natural, and your bite is appropriate.
 If everything looks good, we bond it into place on the abutment teeth.

 Even if you cannot see a missing tooth when you smile, it can still cause serious issues.
 Replacing your tooth with a bridge helps to restore the functionality of your mouth, protect your oral health, and give you back your quality of life.
-If you are missing a tooth, call us Beyond Dental and Implant Center to learn more and schedule your appointment today.
-We serve patients from Fort Worth TX, Dallas TX, Cockrell Hill TX, Mesquite TX, Highland Park TX, Forest Hill TX, Saginaw TX, and White Settlement TX.
+If you are missing a tooth, call us at Beyond Dental and Implant Center to learn more and schedule your appointment today.
+We serve patients from Dallas TX, Plano TX, Addison TX, Garland TX, Richardson TX, Carrollton TX, and BEYOND!

 Additional Services You May Need

 ▸ Family Dentistry

 ▸ Sleep Apnea Treatment

 ▸ Zygomatic Implants